 Interested in graduate school?

-Dr. Elizabeth Spelke is seeking graduate students to start in Fall 2018, with a specific interest in studying numerical cognition.
-Please contact Dr. Elizabeth Spelke at email@example.com for more information.
+Dr. Elizabeth Spelke is seeking graduate students to start in Fall 2021, with interest in any of her areas of behavioral research.
+Students with interests in computational cognitive modeling or in field research testing causal hypotheses in developmental cognitive science are especially welcome.
+Please contact Dr. Spelke at email@example.com for more information.

 Interested in becoming a research assistant?

-To apply, fill out the application form (download here) and email it to Heather Tarr at firstname.lastname@example.org along with an updated resume/CV!
+To apply, fill out the application form (download here) and email it to Cristina Sarmiento (firstname.lastname@example.org) along with an updated resume/CV!